Are you blogging for a while? Do you’ve a ton of published blog posts and pages on your site?

 As you can see above, our site BloggersPassion is ranking for the same keyword across 2 pages (the keyword is SEO mistakes).

 Quick note: Just to demonstrate the idea about it, we use the above example but we’ve now redirected the secondary post into one post (you can find the post on SEO mistakes to avoid from here).
 So you won’t be able to find the above result now.

 Is cannibalization of keywords bad?

 By targeting the same keyword across multiple pages, you’re confusing Google crawlers.
 How can confuse Google bots?

-It becomes difficult for Google bots to decode which page should rank for a particular keyword.
+It becomes difficult for Google bots to decide which page should rank for a particular keyword.

 So if you’re ranking for the same keyword for multiple pages, you’re essential confusing Google and as a result, neither page will rank for your targeted keyword.
 It’s as simple as that.